nebari-dev/nebari-self-registration/README.md

   <img src="images/account-confirm.png" />
 </p>

-- Once your email is verified and you login you should see the Nebari landing page.
+- Once your email is verified and you login you will see the Nebari landing page.

 <p align="center">
   <img src="images/nebari-landing.png" />